-HYDROGEIOS was developed within the research project "ODYSSEUS", funded by the European Development Fund, the European Social Fund, the General Secretariat of Research and Technology of Greece and private organisations (www.odysseusproject.gr/en).
-The research regarding the calibration framework was performed within the framework of the scholarship project "Heracleitos".
-The project is co-funded by the European Social Fund (75%) and National Resources (25%).
-The authors are grateful to Drs.
-R. Moussa and H. Bormann for their invitation to prepare this paper.
+Acknowledgements.
+HYDROGEIOS was developed within the research project "ODYSSEUS", funded by the European Development Fund, the European Social Fund, the General Secretariat of Research and Technology of Greece and private organizations (www.odysseusproject.gr/en).
+The first author was supported for his research regarding the calibration framework by the scholarship project "Heracleitos", co-funded by the European Social Fund (75%) and National Resources (25%).
+The authors are grateful to R. Moussa and H. Bormann for their invitation to prepare this paper.
+The constructive and encouraging review comments by Antonios Koussis, Peter Crause and an anonymous reviewer within the interactive discussion phase, as well as the editor's suggestions in the final review phase are gratefully appreciated.